Popular Subject Areas

 - ISA offers course level recommendations for courses listed within the International Curriculum.
 Please note that the course level recommendations are based on the Cattolica's course level recommendations and course codes.
 International Curriculum course codes at the Cattolica are made up of a sequence of letters and numbers.
 The code starts with four letters which identify the area of study to which the course is associated.
 The remainder of the course code is made up of three numbers that reflect the level of the course:

 - These ISA recommendations are intended to facilitate the determination of course equivalencies by advisers and credential evaluators at participants' U.S. home institutions.

 - Upon program completion, you will receive a transcript issued directly from the Università Cattolica del Sacro Cuore (UCSC).
-Depending on the type of course (ie. courses with international students or courses with locals), the transcripts from the UCSC will reflect contact hours and/or ECTS credits.
+Depending on the type of course, the transcripts from the UCSC will reflect contact hours and/or ECTS credits.

 - Credits earned vary according to the policies of your home institution, and credit transfer is ultimately determined by your home university.

 - According to ISA policy and possible visa requirements, you must maintain full-time enrollment status, as determined by your home and host institutions, for the duration of the program.

 Please Note: The courses below reflect the most current list of courses released by the host university.
 Please refer to this list when completing your pre-registration form.
 Also note that courses are always subject to change.

 - Availability of courses is based on enrollment numbers.
 All students should seek pre-approval for alternate courses in the event of last minute class cancellations

 ISA is here to support you when it comes to navigating identity questions related to traveling abroad, providing resources and information for your accessibility needs, and identifying funding for your program abroad.

 Our U.S. staff is available to support you though every stage of your study abroad journey.
 Please reach out with any questions about ISA programs or life on-site to your country-specific Program Manager.